“Panic in Detroit, I asked for an autograph. He wanted to stay home, I wish someone would phone.”

 Make it vegan and you’ll, well, cause panic in Detroit.

 I’ve made my fair share of meat-based Detroit Coney sauce, but as part of a planned I Wanna Be Your Hot Dog pop-up, I wanted to see if I could make a seitan version.
-I had already been making seitan sausages that brilliantly substituted for hot dogs, but the question was could I make a ground seitan Coney sauce that tasted like the meat version?
+I had already been making seitan hot dogs, but the question was could I make a ground seitan Coney sauce that tasted like the meat version?

 The answer is yes, after what was an initial misstep where I learned a valuable lesson about seitan vs. meat when using chili seasonings.
-Apparently capsaicin reacts differently with the proteins in seitan than those in meat.
-Specifically, my first batch of seitan coney sauce was wicked hot using the spice mix for beef.
+Apparently, capsaicin reacts differently with the proteins in seitan than those in meat.
+Specifically, my first batch of seitan coney sauce reached a nuclear using my beef spice mix.
 I dialed back some of the quantities and hit the nail on the proverbial head.
-The same texture, spice, and remarkably the same flavor as the meat version.
+The same texture, heat, and, remarkably, flavor as the meat version.
 I honestly didn’t think it would track that close to the original.
 While I’m doubtful any true hardcore Detroit Coney fan will think this works, for someone looking for a vegan dog that even omnivores will dig, I’d say this is a complete success.

 PANIC IN DETROIT

-Seitan sausage, seitan coney sauce, white onion, and yellow mustard on a potato roll
+Seitan coney dogs, seitan coney sauce, white onion, and yellow mustard on a potato roll

 Makes 2 sandwiches